30 Famous Temples In South India – A Spiritual & Architectural Guide

 23. Attukal Bhagavathy Temple - Trivandrum

-This vibrant shrine of Attukal Bhagavathy is another well-known place of devotion, exhibiting a genuine blend of Tamil and Kerala artistic splendor.
+As one of the popular temples in Trivandrum, this vibrant shrine of Attukal Bhagavathy is another well-known place of devotion, exhibiting a genuine blend of Tamil and Kerala artistic splendour.
 While the temple's interiors house the most magnificent sight, the statue of Goddess Bhadra is entirely decorated with gold jewelry.
 The outside areas of the temple are all sculpted with gorgeous sculptures all around the temple.
 The Pongala festival draws many female worshippers to Bhagavathy Temple, commonly called the Sabarimala of Women.

 24. Sri Krishna Temple - Guruvayoor